• Skip to main content

 To find out more about space availability at your child’s level, please contact admissions@winstedt.edu.sg.

 The Winstedt School has received EduTrust Certification which allows the school to apply for Student Passes.
-However, Student Passes are not guaranteed and must be approved by the ICA.

 After being admitted, the Winstedt admissions team will help to prepare the application materials for the Student Pass.
 Processing time is typically 4-6 weeks.
-Student Pass holders can only commence classes after notification that the Pass has been approved.
+The digital card must be issued and received from the Immigration Customs Authority (ICA) before the Student Pass holder is permitted to commence their studies.
+However, Student Passes are not guaranteed and must be approved by the ICA.

 Please note that Student Pass holders must meet the minimum 90% monthly attendance requirements stipulated by the ICA.
 For more information on student pass eligibility, please visit the Singapore Immigration and Checkpoints Authority site.